ni/design-system/app/_elements/dropdowns.md

   - enumeration
 ---

-A dropdown is a list in which the selected item is always visible, and the others are visible on demand by clicking a dropdown button.
+A dropdown is a list in which the current value is displayed in the element.
+Upon clicking on the element, the other options are visible.
 The user cannot manually enter values.

+If the user needs to manually enter values, use a [combo box](../combo-boxes/)

 **Codename:** `ShellComboBox`  - NationalInstruments.Controls.Shell
 **Codename:** `ShellComboBoxItem` - NationalInstruments.Controls.Shell